 Earlier this year I received an invitation from the President of the Mentoring Institute at the University of New Mexico.
 The theme of the 11th annual Mentoring Conference was to be Mentoring, Coaching and Leadership for Innovation and Entrepreneurship.
 They wanted me to deliver a keynote speech.
 The title was How to Develop Innovative, Entrepreneurial Leaders Through Mentoring and Empowerment.

-The session was well-received and I got lots of positive comments and feedback so I thought I’d share my thoughts in a series of blog posts.
-In this post, the first in the series, I’ll start by looking at what we mean by Entrepreneurial Leadership and why we need it.
+The session was well-received and I got lots of positive comments and feedback so I thought I’d share my thoughts in a couple of blog posts.
+In this post, I’ll start by looking at what we mean by Entrepreneurial Leadership and why we need it.

 What is Entrepreneurial Leadership?